Mental Health & Wellbeing

 If you've felt persistently sad, anxious, or hopeless for two weeks or more, or if these feelings interfere with daily life, treatment adherence, or relationships, it's time to seek help.
 Other signs include withdrawing from loved ones, sleep problems, loss of interest in activities, or thoughts of self-harm.

-Here we answer some of the most common questions - from ‘scanxiety’ to feelings of isolation.
+Here we answer some of the most common questions - from ‘scanxiety’ to feelings of shame, guilt or isolation.

 -